JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/queries/azure-cli.md

   -o table
 ```

+**Question answered:** What are the credentials configured on this application, in condensed format?

-This was useful for validating the same credential metadata in a condensed format.
+This view was useful for validating the same credential metadata in a table format.

 ---